 The New Orleans Saints

-The Panthers and the Saints have been division rivals since the Panthers joined the league – although many would say that the rivalry isn’t as intense as the rivalry with the Falcons and the Buccaneers.
-They have played in the same divisions in both the NF West and then the NFC South.
-This is a very close series, although the Panthers are currently falling behind a bit – having won 25 games compared to the New Orleans 28 wins – which includes a 2017 Wild Card victory.
+The Panthers and the Saints have been division rivals for a while now, but realistically their rivalry isn’t as intense as the one with the Falcons and the Buccaneers.
+They’ve been playing in the same divisions in both the NFC West and then the NFC South, but the Panthers are currently lagging just behind with 28 wins compared to the New Orleans’ 29 wins, which includes a 2017/18 Wild Card victory.

-The Panthers managed to defeat the Saints on the road for seven straight seasons between 2002 and 2008.
-Although it isn’t as fierce as the other two rivalries, their games have previously sparked a rant and resignation from Saints’ former Head Coach Jim Mora.
-It also got emotional in 2005, when the season opener between the two teams saw the Saints beat the Panthers 23-30 in the face of Hurricane Katrina.
+The Panthers had a good run between 2002 and 2008, defeating the Saints on the road for seven straight seasons.
+However, this rivalry isn’t as dramatic as the others, despite the fact that it previously led to a rant and resignation from the Saints’ former Head Coach Jim Mora.
+The 2005 season opener between the two teams was emotional, with the Saints beating the Panthers 23-30 in the face of Hurricane Katrina.

 Carolina Panthers Facts